-The key functions that will need to be supported are:
+The key functions that your CPA needs to assist with:

-• Structuring the unique accounting system needs required by FAR Part 31 including the chart of accounts, timekeeping, vouchering and job cost reporting systems
+- Structuring the accounting system required by FAR Part 31 including the chart of accounts, timekeeping, and job cost reporting systems

-• Budgeting and tracking actual indirect expenses vs. provisional rates
+- Budgeting and tracking actual indirect expenses vs. amounts billed

-• Providing billing support via the Payment Management System (PMS) and ensuring that the SF-425 is properly and timely filed on a quarterly basis
+- Providing billing support via the Payment Management System (PMS) and ensuring that the SF-425 is properly filed

-• Preparing the annual incurred cost submission and representing the Company during the incurred cost audit and negotiating the indirect cost rates
+- Representing the Company during the incurred cost audits, negotiating the indirect cost rates, and Uniform Guidance Audits

 As you can see, these tasks are not at all routine for most CPAs!
 Our firm provides outsourced accounting solutions specifically designed to meet the needs of smaller government grantees and contractors in a cost effective manner.